benhoIIand/grunt-cache-bust/README.md

 Type: `Number`
 Default value: `16`

-The number of characters of the file content hash to prefix the file name with.
+The number of characters of the file content hash to add to the file name.

 #### options.rename
 Type: `Boolean`